aleshaleksey/fansys23/08-spell-list.md

 |Material|A glass bowl filled with water, the bowl smashes when the spell is cast|(3)
 |Save|CHA, harmless|

 **Description**: Create a barrier with a radius of **up to** 10ft around the target.
 All entities within the barrier have resistance to piercing, shear, slashing and percussive damage from attacks from outside the barrier, as well as pressure and fire damage from the outside.
 If the barrier's radius is reduced to 5ft, resistance is also gained to those damage types within the barrier.
-(2+2+2+2+4-2=10)

 **Limitation**:

-- If, while the spell is active, the target of the spell moves or was moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
+- If, while the spell is active, the target of the spell moves or is moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
 This caster need not make this save if "water ward" is cast with at least 5 MP dice.

 **Special**: